Function speed_steer_and_fov

 float speed_steer_and_fov(float steering_angle, std::vector<float> ranges, float max_steering, float max_speed, float min_speed, float brake_gain, float speed_distance_gain, float front_deg, float angle_increment)

-This function computes the speed by considering the steering angle and adjusting it based on the LIDAR ranges within a specified field of view (FOV).
-The speed is influenced by the distance to obstacles (from LIDAR data), a braking gain, and a speed-distance gain.
+- Calculates the speed of a vehicle based on steering angle and LIDAR front ranges. - This function computes the speed by considering the steering angle and adjusting it based on the LIDAR ranges within a specified field of view (FOV).
+The speed is influenced by the distance to obstacles (from LIDAR data), a braking gain, and a speed-distance gain. - Parameters:

 - Returns: